San Diego’s Trust & Will raises $6 million for online estate planning – TechCrunch

 While customers may be able to draft a will themselves and just store it in a safe place, some people will likely gravitate to a digital will.
 At least, that’s what Link Ventures, Revolution’s Rise of the Rest Seed Fund, Western Technology Investment, Techstars Ventures, Luma Launch and Halogen Ventures are hoping for with their commitment to the company’s Series A financing.

-In January the company closed its first electronic will with help from its industry partner, Notarize.
-Co-founded by serial entrepreneur Cody Barbo, former product ad marketing strategist, Daniel Goldstein, and product designer Brian Lamb, the company now counts eleven people on staff.
+In January, the company closed its first electronic will with help from its industry partner, Notarize.
+Co-founded by serial entrepreneur Cody Barbo, former product ad marketing strategist Daniel Goldstein and product designer Brian Lamb, the company now counts 11 people on staff.

-“Trust & Will is another example of how digital services are disrupting traditional industries by offering a convenient and lower cost estate planning solution that helps consumers protect their valuable assets and loved ones,” said Rob Chaplinsky, a managing director at Trust & Will’s series A lead investor, Link Ventures.
-“We have been following this category for quite some and feel that Trust and Will’s product and rapid market traction are second to none.
+“Trust & Will is another example of how digital services are disrupting traditional industries by offering a convenient and lower-cost estate planning solution that helps consumers protect their valuable assets and loved ones,” said Rob Chaplinsky, a managing director at Trust & Will’s series A lead investor, Link Ventures.
+“We have been following this category for quite some time and feel that Trust & Will’s product and rapid market traction are second to none.
 We look forward to leveraging our big data assets to help them scale.”